 Aligning items

-property is used to align the items.
+Similar to flex The align-items property is used to align the items.

-==Note: by default, they are set to stretch
+==Note: by default, they are set to stretch==

 Move an item inside the container

-(along the vertical axis)Move the grid as a whole
+justify-items (along the horizontal axis) e.g. left, right, center.align-items (along the vertical axis)Move the grid as a whole

-fr Unit
+justify-contentalign-contentfr Unit

-stands for fraction, which is another unit when it comes to creating grid.
+fr stands for fraction, which is another unit when it comes to creating grid.

-, we are telling CSS to use a number of fraction of the available space in the container.
+By using fr , we are telling CSS to use a number of fraction of the available space in the container.

 .container {